rominat0r/niryo_one_fork/README.md

 # Niryo One Fork

 Here we are using Arduino and CNC board instead of raspberry pi.
 Also instead of motors from Robotis we are going to use MG995.
-We are going to use FreeCAD to stay truly open-source.

 Original: (Niryo One : [https://niryo.com](https://niryo.com/?utm_source=github))